Katestheimeno/Katesthe-core/README.md

 - `test` - Test execution
 - `collectstatic` - Static file collection
 - `check` - Django system checks

+**Docker Compose Auto-Discovery**: The command automatically searches for docker-compose files in multiple locations:

+1. **Absolute paths** - Used as-is if the file exists
+2. **Current directory** - Relative to where you run the command
+3. **Service directory** - Where manage.py is located
+4. **Project root** - One level up from service directory
+5. **Fallback** - Looks for `docker-compose.yml` in project root

+This means you can run the command from anywhere in your project structure and it will find the correct compose file automatically.
+If no compose file is found, the command will provide a clear error message showing all the locations it searched.

 **Configuration**: Customize behavior by defining these settings in your Django settings:
 ```python